 women's health and community programs may be important steps forward in the abandonment process.

-Dawson, A, Turkmani, S, Fray, S, Nanayakkara, S, Varol, N & Homer, C 2015, 'Evidence to inform education, training and supportive work environments for midwives involved in the care of women with female genital mutilation: A review of global experience', Midwifery, vol. 31, no. 1, pp. 229-238.View/Download from: UTS OPUS or Publisher's site
+Dawson, A, Turkmani, S, Fray, S, Nanayakkara, S, Varol, N & Homer, C 2015, 'Evidence to inform education, training and supportive work environments for midwives involved in the care of women with female genital mutilation: A review of global experience', Midwifery, vol. 31, no. 1, pp. 229-238.View/Download from: Publisher's site

 to identify how midwives in low and middle income countries (LMIC) and high income countries (HIC) care for women with female genital mutilation (FGM), their perceived challenges and what professional development and workplace strategies might better support midwives to provide appropriate quality care.